 Immigration law is considered federal law, meaning most states attorney ethics rules allow an attorney who is not licensed in a given state to represent clients from that state.
 As a result immigration lawyers have been able to offer nationwide and worldwide representation.

-However, we understand that some human interaction may be necessary and/ or helpful.
-For this reason we always have a consultation before chosing to work with each other.
-Currently, the initial consultation can be in person (our office is conveniently located in Alexandria, VA), over the phone, or through Skype at the client’s election.
+We always have a consultation before choosing to work with each other.
+The initial consultation can be over the phone or through Skype at the client’s election.